presstab/based_catchers/README.md

 **Based Grenade:** Can be used by any team with any experience.
 Will add 20 strength points in battle.
   Supply: (1/10 packs, 100,000 total, supply diminishes as they are burned with use...this is true of all single use items)

 **Based Lasers:** Can only be used by a team with with >100 training experience.
-Will add 50 strength points in battle.
+Will add 100 strength points in battle.
   Supply: (1/30 packs, 33,333 total)

 **Based Nuke:** Can only be used by a team with >200 training experience.
-Will add 100 strength points in battle.
+Will add 500 strength points in battle.
   Supply: (1/100 packs, 10,000 total)

 **Based Courage:** Can be used by any team with any experience.
 Will add 20 Valor points in battle.
   Supply: (1/10 packs, 100,000 total)

 **Based Amulet:** Can be used by a team with >100 training experience.
-Will add 50 Valor points in battle
+Will add 100 Valor points in battle
   Supply: (1/30 packs, 33,333 total)

 **Based Heart:** Can be used by a team with >200 training experience.
-Will add 100 valor points in battle.
+Will add 500 valor points in battle.
   Supply: (1/100 packs, 10,000 total)

 **Based Book:** Can be used by any team with any experience.
 Will add 20 Intelligence points in battle.
   Supply: (1/10 packs, 100,000 total)

 **Based Encylopedia:** Can be used by a team with >100 training experience.
-Will add 50 Intelligence points in battle
+Will add 100 Intelligence points in battle
   Supply: (1/30 packs, 33,333 total)

 **Based Computer:** Can be used by a team with >200 training experience.
-Will add 100 Intelligence points in battle
+Will add 500 Intelligence points in battle
   Supply: (1/100 packs, 10,000 total)

 **Based Caffeine:** Can be used by any team with any experience.
 Will add 20 Speed points in battle.
   Supply: (1/10 packs, 100,000 total)

 **Based Boosters:** Can be used by a team with >100 training experience.
-Will add 50 Speed points in battle
+Will add 100 Speed points in battle
   Supply: (1/30 packs, 33,333 total)

 **Based Rockets:** Can be used by a team with >200 training experience.
-Will add 100 Speed points in battle
+Will add 500 Speed points in battle
   Supply: (1/100 packs, 10,000 total)

-**Based Magic Potion:** Can be used by any team with any experience.
+**Based Potion:** Can be used by any team with any experience.
 Will add 20 Magic points in battle.
   Supply: (1/10 packs, 100,000 total)

-**Based Magic Staff:** Can be used by a team with >100 training experience.
-Will add 50 Magic points in battle
+**Based Staff:** Can be used by a team with >100 training experience.
+Will add 100 Magic points in battle
   Supply: (1/30 packs, 33,333 total)

-**Based Magic Ring:** Can be used by a team with >200 training experience.
-Will add 100 Speed points in battle
+**Based Ring:** Can be used by a team with >200 training experience.
+Will add 500 Speed points in battle
   Supply: (1/100 packs, 10,000 total)

 **Notes**:

-- we may want to consider allowing Level 3 and up droids to have attributes in multiple categories
-- Since there is a burn mechanism, unclear if these will need the training and battle points like the Based Catchers and Based Juniors.
-Each team can have 4 droids.
+- Since there is a burn mechanism, unclear if these will need the training and battle points like the Based Catchers.
+Each team can have 5 Helpers.

 # Tokens, Points, etc: